brainlife/brainlife.github.io/_pages/cortex.md

 permalink: /cortex
 ---

-This service allows you to submit T1 anatomy and process it using [Freesurfer](https://surfer.nmr.mgh.harvard.edu/), which is a software package for the analysis and visualization of structural and functional neuroimaging data from cross-sectional or longitudinal studies.
+This service allows you to submit T1 anatomical image and process it using [Freesurfer](https://surfer.nmr.mgh.harvard.edu/), which is a software package for the analysis and visualization of structural and functional neuroimaging data from cross-sectional or longitudinal studies.

 `Freesurfer` does following data processing.